Other Modules

 naivestates: --log no

-• Default naivestates options: -p png
+- Default naivestates options:

-• Running outside of MCMICRO: Instructions.
+-p png - Running outside of MCMICRO: Instructions.

 Inputs

-• [Optional] A two-column .csv file providing a many-to-many mapping between markers and cell types/states.
-The columns must be named Marker and State.
+.csvfile providing a many-to-many mapping between markers and cell types/states.
+The columns must be namedMarkerandState.

 Outputs

-• A .csv file providing probabilities that a marker is expressed for each cell-marker pair.
+.csvfile providing probabilities that a marker is expressed for each cell-marker pair. - If the mapping to cell types is provided, a second

-• A set of plots showing probability distributions and UMAP projections
+.csvfile with probabilistic annotations of each cell with its type/state. - A set of plots showing probability distributions and UMAP projections

 Nextflow will write all outputs to the cell-states/naivestates/ subdirectory within the project.
 If relevant, additional QC files will be written to qc/naivestates.